 Before we get into the various types of classes and what you can expect, keep in mind that, as with any exercise program, you should first consult with your doctor.
 This is especially true if you have any medical conditions that limit your range of motion.

 Unfortunately, there is no conclusive answer to the question "What type of yoga is best for me?"
 You will just know when you have found the right class.
 Yoga, like so many other things in life, is specialized.
 However, there are numerous alternatives to consider.
 No single yoga class will be suitable for everyone.
 Similarly, no single yoga prop or piece of workout clothing will be appropriate for every individual.
 Consider it a "fitting" for your lifestyle.
-Try your yoga class on for size; if it doesn't fit your lifestyle, schedule, or medical needs, you should probably look for something else.
+Try your yoga class on for size; if it does not fit your lifestyle, schedule, or medical needs, you should probably look for something else.

 While this is a common misconception among beginners yoga does not require any particular religion or belief to be practiced.
-You don't have to be a specific shape or size to practice yoga.
+You do not have to be a specific shape or size to practice yoga.
 Its healing properties can and will benefit everyone.
 Families are even known to practice yoga together.
 If this is your intention, finding a low-impact yoga class for younger children is essential.
 This will allow you all to unwind while getting healthy together.
 This is, of course, one of the many reasons why yoga has grown in popularity in the Western world.
-As we all struggle to maintain healthy lifestyles in a stressful and fast-paced world, we've discovered that there simply isn't enough time to get from one yoga class to the next.
+As we all struggle to maintain healthy lifestyles in a stressful and fast-paced world, we have discovered that there simply is not enough time to get from one yoga class to the next.
 Instead, finding one class that will work for your group of friends or family as a whole will help to keep your schedule relatively unaffected.

 Hatha yoga (which means "union") uses both physical and breathing exercises to help the mind relax.
 This type of yoga is thought to aid in the attainment of enlightenment.
 Raga, Mantra, and Tantra are some of the yoga styles that have evolved from Hatha.
 All of these are considered philosophical styles of yoga that aim to improve a person's mental state.
 Hatha yoga classes frequently require their students to adhere to certain dietary restrictions as well as ethical codes of conduct.